 If you are worried about any symptoms after your injection you can contact the Spinal Nurse Specialist Team for advice.

-Remember it is common to experience temporary increase in symptoms in the neck and arm after the injection and you should manage this by taking pain relief as prescribed by your GP and adjusting your activities.
+Remember it is common to experience temporary increase in symptoms in the neck and arm after the injection and your first strategy to manage this is taking pain relief as prescribed by your GP and modifying your activities.